frankvegadelgado/finlay/README.md

 ## Runtime Analysis:

 1. _Depth-First Search (DFS)_: A standard Depth-First Search (DFS) on a graph with $\mid V \mid$ vertices and $\mid E \mid$ edges has a time complexity of $O(\mid V \mid + \mid E \mid)$, where $\mid \ldots \mid$ represents the cardinality (e.g., $n = \mid V \mid$ and $m = \mid E \mid$).
 This is because in the worst case, we visit every vertex and explore every edge.
-2. _Coloring and Checking for Color Behavior:_ In the Depth-First Search (DFS), each node performs either color assignment or a constant-time check of color behavior with its neighbors.
-Because this operation is executed for every vertex during the DFS traversal, the overall computational complexity remains equivalent to the standard DFS algorithm's worst-case running time.
+2. _Coloring and Checking for Color Behavior:_ During the Depth-First Search (DFS), each node performs either color assignment or a constant-time check of its neighbors' colors.
+Since this operation is executed for each vertex during the DFS traversal, the overall computational complexity remains $O(\mid V \mid + \mid E \mid)$, equivalent to the standard DFS algorithm's worst-case running time.
 3. _Overall Runtime:_ The combined Depth-First Search (DFS), coloring, and checking process has a time complexity of $O(\mid V \mid + \mid E \mid)$.

 # Compile and Environment